Ablaze-MIRAI/.github/profile/README.md

 <div align="center">
   <p>Ablaze is a Japanese community.</p>
-  <p>We develop browsers and search engines such as Floorp and Frea Search.</p>
+  <p>We develop browsers and browser extensions such as Floorp and Twitter UI Customizer.</p>
 </div>

 # 🔗 Links